DTW-DanWard/OctopusDeployUtilities/docs/SetupUsage.md

 1. For every ```Set-``` function you called there's a corresponding ```Get-``` function.
 For example: ```Set-ODUConfigExportRootFolder``` has ```Get-ODUConfigExportRootFolder```.
 You can find all these functions and more by typing:

 ```
+# see all the main functions:
 Get-Command -Module OctopusDeployUtilities
+# see all the aliases (shortcuts) for these functions:
+Get-Alias odu*
 ```

 2. You can review the ODU config file itself; you can find it's path with ```Get-ODUConfigFilePath```.
-Be careful if you manually edit this file, you might break it!
+Be careful - if you manually edit this file, you might break ODU!

 If you configured your text editor above you can open your ODU config file this way: